emprcl/emprcl.github.io/content/signls.md

 #### Parameters

 Each node has adjustable parameters that you can edit to modify its behavior.
 To enter **node editing mode**, move the cursor to the node you want to modify and press `enter`.
 The available parameters will appear in the control bar at the bottom.
 You can navigate between parameters using `←` `→` keys.
 To change a parameter value, press `ctrl`+`↑` to increase or `ctrl`+`↓` to decrease it.

-You can edit a parameter value directly by pressing the `.` key.
-This opens a text input where you can type the value manually.
+You can edit a parameter value precisely by pressing the `.` key.
+This opens a **text input** where you can type the value manually.
 Press `enter` to confirm the change.

 Each node parameter can have up to four alternative values:
  - **Main 1** `Ctrl`+`↑`/`↓`: adjusts the main value